tupolov/cfp/README.md

 - Yemen Armed Forces

 ### BLUFOR
-- Afghan Police
+- *Afghan Police*
-- Afghanistan Army
+- *Afghanistan Army*
-- Armed Forces of the Czech Republic - split into theater factions
+- *Armed Forces of the Czech Republic* - split into theater factions
-- British Army - split into theater factions
+- *British Army* - split into theater factions
-- Bundeswehr (KSK)  - split into theater factions
+- *Bundeswehr (KSK)*  - split into theater factions
-- Iraqi Armed Forces
+- *Iraqi Armed Forces*
-- Iraqi Police
+- *Iraqi Police*
-- Kenyan Defence Forces
+- *Kenyan Defence Forces*
-- Kurdish Peshmurga
+- *Kurdish Peshmurga*
 - Libyan National Transitional Council / Government Forces
 - Malian Government Forces
-- Nigerian Armed Forces (Nigeria)
+- *Nigerian Armed Forces* (Nigeria)
 - Philippine Army
 - Royal Thai Army
 - Saudi Armed Forces
 - Somali National Army
-- Ugandan Defence Forces
+- *Ugandan Defence Forces*
 - Ukraine Armed Forces
-- US Army - split into theater factions
+- *US Army* - split into theater factions
-- US CIA (Middle East)
+- *US CIA* (Middle East)
 - US CIA (South America)
-- US Marine Corps - split into theater factions
+- *US Marine Corps* - split into theater factions
-- YPG (Syrian Kurds)
+- *YPG* (Syrian Kurds)

 ### CIVILIAN
-- African (Christian)
+- *African* (Christian)
 - African (Muslim)
 - Asian
 - International Committee of the Red Cross
 - Afghani/Pakistani
-- Middle Eastern (Iraqi/Syrian/Libyan)
+- *Middle Eastern* (Iraqi/Syrian/Libyan)
 - South American

+## Customizing loadouts for CFP units in 3DEN
+CFP uses technology to script and randomize loadouts of units.
+In order to customize the loadouts of units in 3DEN editor, you will first need to disable the scripted loadout and/or the randomization.
+To do this simply *Right-Click* the unit in 3DEN and select *Attributes*, then check the box *Override ALiVE ORBAT Loadout* and/or *Disable CFP Randomization* as needed.

 ## CFP Ultimate